thoresuenert/dotfiles/README.md

 └── Contains all of your configuration files which gets symlinked into $HOME
     as ".$FILE".
 So basically, your actual dotfiles (vimrc, gitconfig, etc)

+./configs/bash_vault
+└── Secret stuff that you rather don't track in the git repo

+./hostnames
+└── This folder could contain hostname specific (per host) dotfiles which get
+    sourced by your Bash/ZSH shell only if there is a file that matches our current full (`$HOSTNAME`) hostname.

 ./opt
 └── Specific files which gets symlinked into non-$HOME folders.
 Used by
     atom.bork